dakotacsk/data-science-S2025/challenges/c08-islands-pt1-assignment.md

 - What percent of homes are *occupied*?

-  - 2.903811
+  - 97.096189

 - Are there any sources of *real* uncertainty in the percent occupied you calculated?

-  - Yes, I could have counted wrong.
+  - Yes, although I counted every single house, the number of unoccupied homes could change at any time as people of Helvig move out, leave their houses, or die.

 - Are there any sources of *erroneous* uncertainty in the percent occupied you calculated?

-  - No, this is a census data as everyone is accounted for.
+  - Yes, I could have counted wrong.

 Zach looked at the first 25 homes in Helvig and recorded the `age` and `name` of every person in those homes.
 These people are provided in